m-lohmann/Deadfish.jl/README.md

 ## Deadfish implementation in Julia

+This is the deadfish implementation I uploaded on http://esolangs.org/wiki/Deadfish#Julia

-Run a fully compliant version with infinite input/output loop, using
+Run a fully compliant version (including the faulty overflow treatment) with infinite input/output loop, using

 `deadfish()` or `deadfish(0)`